mukil/dm4-mathjax-renderer/README.md

 # Install the MathJax Renderer

 Download the Mathjax Renderer Bundle 0.1.0.
+A [download is provided here](https://github.com/downloads/mukil/dm4-mathjax-renderer/mathjax-renderer-0.1.0.jar).

 Place the downloaded file `mathjax-renderer-0.1.0.jar` in the `bundles`-folder of your deepamehta installation and restart DeepaMehta.